hsu-mon-maung/miit_fdp/README.md

 ## Blocking and non blocking statements Inside always block

-*Blocking Executes the statements in the order it is written So the first statement is evaluated before the second statement Non Blocking Executes all the RHS when always block is entered and assigns to LHS.
+"*" Blocking Executes the statements in the order it is written So the first statement is evaluated before the second statement
+Non Blocking Executes all the RHS when always block is entered and assigns to LHS.
 Parallel evaluation